LSSTDESC/meeting-registration-form/doc/READMEmaintainers.md

     `postgres://user:password@host:port/dbname`

 If you use sqlalchemy to connect, depending on version you might need to change the initial `postgres` to `postgresql`.
 Then make a file, e.g. `database.ini`, consisting just of that string.
 Change protection on the file so only you can read it.
-(Reference to Notebook here?)
+See the Jupyter notebook DatabaseQueries in this repo for an example.

 In theory you should be able to use the components of DATABASE_URL to log in with other client programs, such as psql, but I wasn’t able to make it work.